Technik-Tueftler/TeTueChallenge/README.md

 - Create a folk from the project (be aware of your privacy here or have an eye on it).
 - Solve the task or write down an idea and create a PR to my **base repository**.
 - The last commit must be received before the deadline.
+- Anonymous submission is also possible.
+Simply send the code via message text to technik.tueftler@gmail.com (do not send files).